Dyslexia Tests and Assessments - Specialist Educational Services

 ONGOING SUPPORT

 You may have further questions after the feedback session, or need some help raising your concerns with your child's school.
 With your permission, Dyslexia Tests UK will liaise with your child's SENDCo, and work with the school to identify the best ways forward within their resources.
-An additional Zoom feedback session within three months of the assessment for school and parents is included within the package.

 Helpful tips and ideas are included in the DOWNLOADS section, with more added on a regular basis.
 Email Karen at : karen@dyslexiatests.uk who will be happy to help DYSLEXIA TESTS UK clients with specific advice, links to other useful sites, or additional resources.